"Label from Somewhere": Reflexive Annotating for Situated AI Alignment

 \subsubsection{Follow-Up Interviews with Annotators}

-To extend our understanding of how participants experienced and justified their reflexive engagement, we conducted one-hour semi-structured follow-up interviews with five willing participants.\footnote{All 30 participants were invited to participate; five accepted, providing a range of reflexive engagement levels.} The interview protocol drew on frameworks from meta-cognition \cite{dunlosky2008metacognition}, self-directed learning \cite{song2007conceptual}, and reflexive interviewing \cite{pessoa2019using} (see the interview protocol in Appendix \ref{appendix:B}).
+To complement our understanding of how participants experienced and justified their reflexive engagement, we conducted one-hour semi-structured follow-up interviews.
+All previous (\(N=30\)) participants were invited to the optional follow-up interviews in response to the substantial variation in annotators’ positional accounts.
+Five of those participated.
+The interview protocol drew on frameworks from meta-cognition \cite{dunlosky2008metacognition}, self-directed learning \cite{song2007conceptual}, and reflexive interviewing \cite{pessoa2019using} (see the interview protocol in Appendix \ref{appendix:B}).
 We asked participants to walk through their experience with the tool and revisit moments of tension, clarity, or uncertainty in their responses.
 Our aim was to move beyond the procedural accounts of annotation and surface the emotions, assumptions, and social contexts shaping them.
 This dialogic, exploratory approach allowed us to probe both the cognitive and affective dimensions of situated annotation and to validate or add nuance to themes emerging from the initial probe data.